Vietnam in August - Weather, Events and Festivals, Best Places To Visit

 Source

-Another major tourist city in central Vietnam is Hoi An which was formerly known as FaiFoo.
-Ancient Town of Hoi An is recognised as a UNESCO World Heritage Site which has an attraction spot near the riverside of Thu Ban River.
-August is the last summer month in Hoi An with an average temperature of 33-degree celsius.
-UV radiation is the most intense in daytime causing skin burns within minutes of exposure to the sun, use shades and sunscreen lotions every time you are going for outdoor activities.
+Another major tourist city in central Vietnam is Hoi An, which was formerly known as FaiFoo.
+The ancient Town of Hoi An is recognized as a UNESCO World Heritage Site, which has an attraction spot near the riverside of Thu Ban River.
+August is the last summer month in Hoi An, with an average temperature of 33 degrees celsius.
+UV radiation is the most intense in the daytime causing skin burns within minutes of exposure to the sun; use shades and sunscreen lotions every time you are going for outdoor activities.

 7. Quy Nhon